Can Medicare Advantage Plans Be Secondary?

 • Network of providers

-• Additional benefits offered by the plan
+• Possible benefits that may be offered by the plan

 Utilizing the Special Enrollment Period

-By understanding the eligibility criteria and duration of the SEP, you can take advantage of this opportunity to transition to Medicare Advantage and ensure you have the coverage and benefits that best suit your healthcare needs.
+By understanding the eligibility criteria and duration of the SEP, you could take advantage of this opportunity to transition to Medicare Advantage and ensure you have the coverage and benefits that best suit your healthcare needs.

 Choosing Between Medicare Supplement Insurance and Medicare Advantage